yujl008/learngit/readme.txt

-Git is aversion control system.
+﻿Git is aversion control system.
 Git is free software.
 23333
 Git has a mutable index called stage of file.